 NET Practitioners are nearly unlimited in their ability to address the physical and behavioral stress-related conditions of their patients.
 These conditions include headaches, body pains, phobias, general anxiety, self-sabotaging behaviors, organ dysfunctions and so much more.
 It’s important to note that NET does not cure or heal the patient, but rather, NET removes blocks to the natural vitalism of the body, “allowing” the body to repair itself naturally.

-One of the NET approaches used by NET practitioners is the 2-Minute Stress Relief Procedure.
+One of the NET approaches used by NET practitioners is the 2 Minute NET Procedure.
 In this approach practitioners help patients locate unresolved stress patterns and assist in the completion of the body's normal mind-body process.
 The NET practitioner helps to accomplish this by using a specific physical correction: A Pulse Correction is used in many cases, and for chiropractors, a Spinal Correction can be used.
 Once the correction is made, the body's unresolved stress pattern can start to move toward the desired direction of homeostasis and balance.

 The Power of the Home Run Formula